hvittorelli/JavaScript-Term-Project/Final Project/readme.txt

 ## Games
 -------------------------------------------
 1. **Broomstick Dash**: Take flight on your enchanted broomstick and navigate through challenging obstacles using the arrow keys on your keyboard.
+------ Game Instructions:
+            Use the arrow keys on your keyboard to control the movement of the broomstick.
+Avoid obstacles by maneuvering your broomstick up or down.
+------ Future Release:
+            Allow the user to save high score and add different level of difficulty.

 2. **Sorcery Sequence**: Test your magical memory and reflexes as you match colors in sequence in this twist on the classic game 'Simon Says'.

 3. **Potter Puzzles**: Piece together images of beloved characters, magical creatures, and iconic locations in this jigsaw puzzle game with varying levels of difficulty and timer-based challenges.
+------ Game Instructions:
+            Click Start and use your mouse to drag puzzle pieces across the game board.
+Click on a puzzle piece, hold down the mouse button, and drag it to the desired location on the board.
+------ Future Release:
+            Inlcude a timer, additional puzzle images and the option to do a 16 or 24 piece puzzle.

 -------------------------------------------
 ## File Directory